 So, it's currently unclear exactly how long borrowers get to request forbearances for Fannie Mae and Freddie Mac mortgage loans.
 It's reasonable to assume you may request a CARES Act forbearance until these entities issue further guidance.
 Most likely, you may request an initial COVID-19 forbearance while the COVID-19 National Emergency is still in place.

-In late September 2021, the U.S. Department of Housing and Urban Development (HUD), VA, and USDA announced that if your loan is , VA-guaranteed, or a , you may request an initial COVID-19 forbearance up until the COVID-19 National Emergency ends.
-(Previously, the option to get a COVID-19 forbearance was set to expire on September 30, 2021.) loan
+In late September 2021, the U.S. Department of Housing and Urban Development (HUD), VA, and USDA announced that if your loan is FHA-insured, VA-guaranteed, or a USDA direct loan, you may request an initial COVID-19 forbearance up until the COVID-19 National Emergency ends.

 The VA website says that borrowers with VA-guaranteed loans can get up to six months of additional mortgage-payment forbearance in three-month increments if they entered a forbearance on or before June 30, 2020.